 For the 2018/19 season, Factory produced plays from across Canada, including: The Men in White by Anosh Irani, Bears by Matthew MacKenzie, Angelique by Lorena Gale, Beautiful Man by Erin Shields, The Tashme Project: The Living Archives by Tashme Productions, and We Keep Coming Back by SelfConscious Productions.

 For its fiftieth anniversary season, Factory reaffirmed its mandate to mount new works, iconic Canadian classics, and plays from across the country: the world premiere of Broken Tailbone by Carmen Aguirre (dir.
 Brian Quirt); Trout Stanley by Claudia Dey; House by Daniel MacIvor; Lady Sunrise by Marjorie Chan (dir.
 Aquino); Between Breaths by Robert Chafe (dir.
 Jillian Keiley; and One by Jason Carnew (dir.
 Eric Rose).

 The theatre was closed in March 2020, because of the Covid-19 pandemic which precluded live audiences in theatres across Canada and the world.
-Factory commissioned five short audio plays by Yvette Nolan, Anusree Roy, Keith Baxter, and Luke Reece for a series entitled You Can't Get There from Here available as podcasts free of charge between March 25 and April 22.
+Factory commissioned five short audio plays by Yvette Nolan, Anusree Roy, Keith Baxter, Luke Reece, and Matthew MacKenzie for a series entitled You Can't Get There from Here available as podcasts free of charge between March 25 and April 22.

 The Company's archives are at the L.W.
 Conolly Theatre Archives of the University of Guelph, Ontario.